mayfrost/guides/AUDIO.md

 Here is how to get sound on a minimal install without the insanity of pulseaudio:

-1. Erase .asoundrc in your home directory and asound.conf in /etc.
+1. Erase __.asoundrc__ in your home directory and __asound.conf__ in __/etc__.

 2. Purge pulseaudio.
 And when I mean purge, I mean it.

-3. Identify your available devices in /proc/asound/modules, do:
+3. Identify your available devices in __/proc/asound/modules__, do:
 `$ cat /proc/asound/modules`

-Here is an exampl of /proc/asound/modules:
+Here is an example of what you will see in __/proc/asound/modules__:
 `0 snd_usb_audio`
 `1 snd_hda_intel`

-4. Select from the above and put them in the order you want in the file /etc/modprobe.d/alsa-base.conf, by assigning an index from -2 to 2, making the preferred output the lowest number.
-As I know I have two devices I want the one that says usb because that is my headphone, so in /etc/modprobe.d/alsa-base.conf I put:
+4. Select from the above and put them in the order you want in the file __/etc/modprobe.d/alsa-base.conf__, by assigning an index from -2 to 2, making the preferred output the lowest number.

+As an example if you have two devices and want the one that says usb because that is your headphone, on __/etc/modprobe.d/alsa-base.conf__ you will put:
 `options snd_usb_audio enable=1 index=0`
 `options snd_hda_intel index=1`